A Tribute to Gopalattan Traditional Blacksmith

 As per Gopalattan, when the iron is red hot it has to be hammered to the desired shape.
 Then comes the essential part – cooling.
 Red hot iron is dipped in water for a certain time in order to temper it.
 “If the metal is too hard it will break apart easily while chopping and if too soft then the edge will blunt quickly”.

 Traditional swords and warfare weapons were not dipped in plain water for cooling instead it was dipped in Poovan vaya neer (sap of elaichi kela in hindi).
 Modern day G9 and other hybrid banana sap will not work.
 Treating the blade in this fashion imparts it strength and flexibility according to my Kalari Gurukal.

 This is a traditional door handle 110 years old still in use made out of iron absolutely.
 Notice the lack of rust.

 All tools wear out.
 It is then taken back to the blacksmith for re-tuning and refitting.
 The quality (impurities in the metal) and usage determines the frequency of such visits.

-* Now glide the knife from its tip to heel in smooth and deliberate strokes.
+- Now glide the knife from its tip to heel in smooth and deliberate strokes.
 You will notice sparks initially.
-After a few seconds you will notice the metal changing color and it will be hot.
+After a few seconds you will notice the metal changing colour and it will be hot.